Laci1953/Cowgol_on_CP_M/128_512_KB/readme.txt

 Large COWGOL source files can now be compiled, without any problem.

-The "error_messages.txt" file contains an index of the error messages issued by the compiler.
+The "error_messages.txt" file contains an index of the error messages issued by the compiler (the compiler will only indicate the index# of the error...).